-- Decent Housing Goal #1 Affordable Housing Construction and Preservation - Support the development of rental housing affordable to low- and moderate-income households, including projects located near employment, transportation, and other community resources and for seniors, veterans, people with disabilities, or other special needs households, such as people who are formerly homeless or at risk of homelessness. - As economically feasible, consider possible opportunities to extend the useful life of existing affordable rental housing by funding acquisition and/or rehabilitation activities - Support development of for-sale housing units affordable to low- and moderate-income households, including homes located near employment, transportation, or other community resources. - Increase the number of first-time homebuyers through down payment and closing cost assistance. - Encourage agencies to develop affordable for-sale housing that is accessible to people with disabilities. - Decent Housing Goal #2 Down Payment Assistance - Support development of for-sale housing units affordable to low- and moderate-income households, including homes located near employment, transportation, or other community resources. - Increase the number of first-time homebuyers through down payment and closing cost assistance. - Encourage agencies to develop affordable for-sale housing that is accessible to people with disabilities. - Decent Housing Goal #3 Homeowner Rehabilitation - Preserve the existing affordable housing stock by assisting income-eligible homeowners with housing rehabilitation and repairs, with an emphasis on housing problems affecting health and safety. - Decent Housing Goal #4 Rental Assistance - Assist income-eligible renter households with tenant-based rental assistance. - Collaborate with agencies in the Continuum of Care (CoC) and others to assist households at-risk of homelessness with short-term rental payments, utility assistance, rapid rehousing, or other assistance. - Collaborate with agencies in the CoC and others to assist people who are homeless through provision of and access to emergency, transitional, and permanent housing to enable them to move to appropriate housing and achieve greater stability. - Decent Housing Goal #5 Homelessness Housing and Prevention - Assist income-eligible renter households with tenant-based rental assistance. - Collaborate with agencies in the Continuum of Care (CoC) and others to assist households at-risk of homelessness with short-term rental payments, utility assistance, rapid rehousing, or other assistance.
+- ➤ Decent Housing Goal #1 Affordable Housing Construction and Preservation - Support the development of rental housing affordable to low- and moderate-income households, including projects located near employment, transportation, and other community resources and for seniors, veterans, people with disabilities, or other special needs households, such as people who are formerly homeless or at risk of homelessness. - As economically feasible, consider possible opportunities to extend the useful life of existing affordable rental housing by funding acquisition and/or rehabilitation activities - Support development of for-sale housing units affordable to low- and moderate-income households, including homes located near employment, transportation, or other community resources. - Increase the number of first-time homebuyers through down payment and closing cost assistance. - Encourage agencies to develop affordable for-sale housing that is accessible to people with disabilities. - ➤ Decent Housing Goal #2 Down Payment Assistance - Support development of for-sale housing units affordable to low- and moderate-income households, including homes located near employment, transportation, or other community resources. - Increase the number of first-time homebuyers through down payment and closing cost assistance. - Encourage agencies to develop affordable for-sale housing that is accessible to people with disabilities. - > Decent Housing Goal #3 Homeowner Rehabilitation - Preserve the existing affordable housing stock by assisting income-eligible homeowners with housing rehabilitation and repairs, with an emphasis on housing problems affecting health and safety. - Suitable Living Environment Goal #1 CDBG Public Services - Fund eligible public services to serve low- and moderate-income residents youth, seniors, people with disabilities and other special needs populations - Suitable Living Environment Goal #3 Fair Housing Education and Enforcement - Provide assistance to eligible households which might include but is not limited to: - Fair housing education services to help residents, community organizations, and housing providers understand fair housing rights and responsibilities. - o Provide fair housing complaint investigation services. - Consumer education and awareness around predatory lending fraudulent mortgages, and other housing scams. - Suitable Living Environment Goal #4 Facility and Infrastructure Improvements - Work with other County departments, cooperating cities within Fulton County, and non-profit agencies.